 The project has benefited from support provided by the Common Oceans Tuna Fisheries Project, which is funded by the Global Environmental Facility (GEF) and implemented by FAO.

-The MSC will also co-host a session on “Managing fisheries in a world of shifting stocks, integrating biological, policy, behavioural, social and economic aspects” at the World Fisheries Congress in 2024.
-We hope to use this opportunity to foster further collaborations in this field.
+The MSC co-hosted a session on “Managing fisheries in a world of shifting stocks, integrating biological, policy, behavioural, social and economic aspects” at the World Fisheries Congress in 2024.

 Climate change research